S2E/s2e/src/BuildingS2E.rst

     sudo apt-get build-dep qemu

-If you are going to be analyzing Windows binaries, you may also want to install mingw to compile the guest tools:
+If you are going to be analyzing Windows binaries, you will also need to install mingw to compile the guest tools:

 .. code-block:: console

     sudo apt-get install mingw-64

 Checking out S2E
 ----------------